Overview of the DFP CREATE Application and Completion Process

 UBC units vary by discipline in how they fund graduate students.
 Funding is available through the DFP CREATE program to supplement DFP Faculty supervisors’ research grants for DFP trainee research assistantships.

-Please discuss funding with your faculty sponsor.
+Please discuss funding with your faculty supervisor.

 DFP Graduate Entrance Grants